-Since the 1960s at the latest, communities of practicing architects worldwide have set and maintained fundamentally biased conditions of practice that are economically and in terms of reputation destructive to the profession as a whole and individual architects.
-They both lead and force their members to acquire, at great expense, highly complex products that the market, by definition incapable of making objective decisions, decides on in terms of acceptance and perhaps - not always! - an adequate pricing.
-Exceptions and deviations from such a model are rare and usually based on the exercise of monopoly power or patronage.
-Self-governing chambers of architects in most European countries, in the Czech Republic markedly and undoubtedly are in essence guilds6, which favor their more deserving members in access to commissions and convince the less deserving ones that it is right to work for free in architectural competitions that have little in common with Toynbee's industrial competition.
+deserving ones that it is right to work for free in architectural competitions that have little in common with Toynbee's industrial competition.
 Neither the blindfolded shooting at a moving target that is the principle of public architectural competitions, nor the irrational relationship between the price of risk and the amount of potential profit, has any place in the latter: with few exceptions, even the first prize in an architectural competition does not cover the cost of producing the competition design.
-The ability of anyone other than licensed architects to judge the entries of competitors in architectural competitions has been rejected by both the state and the representatives of the self-governing professional organizations - the chambers of architects - by agreeing on the status, competencies, and mission of these organizations.
+The ability of anyone other than licensed architects to judge the entries of competitors in architectural competitions has been rejected by both the state and the representatives of the self-governing professional organizations-the chambers of architects by agreeing on the status, competencies, and mission of these organizations.
 The presumption of the competence of the lay members of the competition committee is an obvious and insurmountable contradiction in this context: it is not clear, however, which of the presumptions is to be reconsidered.
-If the lay members can 'look after' the individual and public interest in the practice of the profession of architecture, the professional self-government, endowed with extensive powers to interfere in the exercise of the freelance profession of architecture, loses its justification.
+If the lay members can 'look after' the individual and public interest in the practice of the profession of architecture, the professional selfgovernment, endowed with extensive powers to interfere in the exercise of the freelance profession of architecture, loses its justification.

-The objectivity, and thus the quality of the decisionmaking of competition committees cannot be ensured even by the mandatory representation of so-called independent members of the committee from among authorized architects - "guild masters".
-First of all, the quality of architecture is inherently poetic [11] - inevitably subjective.
-Competition juries do not hesitate to subscribe to subjectivity in specific cases [14]: but in doing so, they overlook the fact that poetry [, or architecture for that matter] is only authentic if the poetry is shared poetry.
-[12] Second, it is a proven fact that power corrupts [15].
-The power within a closed - for example, professional - community corrupts doubly.
+The objectivity, and thus the quality of the decision-making of competition committees cannot be ensured even by the mandatory representation of so-called independent members of the committee from among authorized architects - "guild masters".
+First of all, the guality of architecture is inherently poetic (https:// en.wikipedia.org/wiki/Poiesis)-inevitably subjective.
+Competition juries do not hesitate to subscribe to subjectivity in specific cases (Hlavní, 2021): but in doing so, they overlook the fact that poetry [, or architecture for that matter] is only authentic if the poetry is shared poetry (Heidegger, 2000).
+Second, it is a proven fact that power corrupts (Whinston et al., 2013).
+The power within a closed-for example, professional-community corrupts doubly.
 The contribution of this phenomenon to the stagnation of guild crafts in the Middle Ages is well-known and proven.
-The conflict of interest of a member of a competition committee, which is a member of a competing profession, is not an individual failure but a systematic threat, the fulfillment of which by a protégé's decision is the rule rather than the exception.
-It is not necessarily just the tendency to favor related parties: the tendency to exclude other than the usual 'tried and tested' solutions is equally counterproductive7.
-Lastly, a commercial competition for the lowest price cannot be regular when, in the case of both architectural and design work; it is essentially a case of 'selling a pig in a poke'.
+The conflict of interest of a member of a competition committee, which is a member of a competing profession is not an individual failure but a systematic threat, the fulfillment of which by a protégé's decision is the rule rather than the exception.
+It is not necessarily just the tendency to favor related parties: the tendency to exclude other than the usual 'tried and tested' solutions is equally counterproductive.
+Lastly, a commercial competition for the lowest price can't be regular when, in the case of both architectural and design work, it is essentially a case of 'selling a pig in a poke'.
 An unambiguous price is inevitably opposed by a vague specification of the 'goods' or performance.
-Neither the bidder, let alone the client, knows what quality of the final product - the built environment entity - one will eventually create and the other will obtain; neither can control the parameters of the product in the process of its conception and
+Neither the bidder, let alone the client, knows what quality of the final product - the built environment entity-one will eventually create and the other will obtain; neither can control the parameters of the product in the process of its conception and creation; nor can they measure its final quality.